tudelaemmanuel/prinit/README.md

 # prinit
-Prinit is a tool to start your projects faster.
-With one command your project folder is ready.
+Prinit is a tool for winsows to start your projects faster.

 # command

 >**If you want to use prinit you'll probably want to add it to the _path_**

-- Copy bin folder and paste it in C:\
+- Download last release of prinit
-- Rename it "prinit"
+- Copy prinit folder and paste it in C:\
 - Add C:\prinit to your computer path like this https://stackoverflow.com/questions/44272416/how-to-add-a-folder-to-path-environment-variable-in-windows-10-with-screenshots

 You can use prinit like this :